-Every week in Maryland, I walk into homes in Crofton, Severna Park, Bowie, Odenton, Annapolis, Pasadena, Arnold, and Gambrills where homeowners are dealing with water problems—wet basements, soggy yards, moldy drywall, or foundation cracks—and one question always comes up: “Will my insurance cover this drainage project?”
+Every week, I walk into homes throughout Maryland (in Crofton, Severna Park, Bowie, Odenton, Annapolis, Pasadena, Arnold, and Gambrills) where homeowners are dealing with water problems—wet basements, soggy yards, moldy drywall, or foundation cracks—and one question always comes up: “Will my insurance cover this drainage project?”

 It’s a fair question.
-Water damage is stressful.
-Drying out a basement is stressful.
-And the cost of drainage repairs can feel overwhelming when you’re staring at a flooded carpet or seeing water pushing in through a foundation wall.
+Water damage is stressful, and drying out spaces that are impacted by water damage is stressful too.
+On top of that, the cost of drainage repairs can feel overwhelming when you’re staring at a flooded carpet or seeing water pushing in through a foundation wall.

 But here’s the truth that surprises most homeowners: